 SDG&E is a direct subsidiary of Enova Corporation and an indirect subsidiary of Sempra Energy.
-It is a public utility engaged in supplying electricity and natural gas to 3 million consumers through 1.2 million electric meters and 720,000 natural gas meters in San Diego and southern Orange counties in California.
+It is a public utility supplying electricity and natural gas in San Diego and southern Orange counties in California.

-On June 26, 1998, Enova Corporation and Pacific Enterprises (the parent corporation of Southern California Gas Company) completed a business combination in which the two companies became separate subsidiaries of Sempra Energy, a newly formed holding company.
-In the combination, Enova Corporation Common Stock and Pacific Enterprises Common Stock were converted into Sempra Energy Common Stock.
-Shares of SDG&E and Southern California Gas Company were unaffected by the business combination.
-Consequently, both SDG&E and Southern California Gas Company (which remain direct subsidiaries of Enova Corporation and Pacific Enterprises, respectively) have become indirect subsidiaries of Sempra Energy.
+SDG&E became an indirect subsidiary of Sempra Energy upon the June 26, 1998 completion of a business combination of Enova Corporation (the direct parent corporation of SDG&E) and Pacific Enterprises (the direct parent corporation of Southern California Gas Company).
+In the combination, Enova Corporation and Pacific Enterprises became separate subsidiaries of Sempra Energy, a newly formed holding company, and Enova Corporation Common Stock and Pacific Enterprises Common Stock were converted into Sempra Energy Common Stock.
+Shares of SDG&E and Southern California Gas Company were unaffected by the business combination and remain outstanding.

-SDG&E's principal executive offices are located at 8326 Century Park, San Diego, California.
-Its telephone number is (619) 696-2000.
+SDG&E's principal executive offices are located at 8330 Century Park Court, San Diego, California.
+Its telephone number is (858) 654-6429.